Getting Ready to Mail

 - Where will you mail your letters?
 Take some time to locate your post office (100+ letters) or a nearby blue mailbox (<100 letters).
 If you are mailing 400+ letters, you will want to reach out to your post office now to see if you can borrow a tray or trays, which are great for transporting and organizing letters.

 - What time?
 Earlier is better, particularly if your post office has limited hours.
+Some post offices close early on Saturdays.
 Your post office may have a place where you can drop your letters even when the post office counter is closed.
 If you’re mailing up to 100 letters, you can use a blue mailbox at any time.
 Be sure to check the last pickup time at your post office or blue mailbox so you don't miss it!

 General mailing tips